 Identifying RAM Slot Types

-Locating the RAM Slots
+Locating RAM Slots on the Motherboard

 Conclusion